lemrey/sdk-nrf/applications/thread_border_router/README.rst

 To test IPv4 communication from the nRF TBR or Thread node , complete the following steps:

-#.
-Rebuild the nRF TBR application with :file:`overlay-nat64.conf` file.
-   See the :ref:`nrf_tbr_app_select_configuration` section to learn how to select the configuration.

-#.
-Make sure that the development kit (DK) that will work as Thread node is programmed with the CLI sample (`Building the Thread CLI device`_).
+1. Make sure that the development kit (DK) that will work as the Thread node is programmed with the CLI sample (`Building the Thread CLI device`_).

    .. note::
       In order to test IPv4 connection, the CLI sample must be built with the :kconfig:option:`CONFIG_OPENTHREAD_NAT64_TRANSLATOR` option enabled.